 The Director of Family & Community Partnerships will work to connect and maintain strong ties between Madison Prep, parents and members of the Greater Madison community; will identify and establish organizational partnerships that provide extended learning opportunities and benefits to parents and students; and will work closely with the school counselor(s) to identify and support students' career interests and goals.
-They will coordinate quarterly Parent-Teacher Statuses; support and participate in the Parent Council; recruit volunteers and coordinate special events; identify community resources establish relationships with other nonprofit and for-profit partners that bolster the school's educational program; partner with the Director of Athletics & Activities to co-coordinate the school's co-curricular programs; coordinate student field expeditions; and establish and maintain a good rapport with youth resource providers in the Greater Washington community.
-The Director of Family & Community Partnerships will report to the President & CEO and serve as a member of the school's Executive & Fit For Life Teams.
+They will coordinate quarterly Parent-Teacher Statuses; support and participate in the Parent Association; recruit volunteers and coordinate special events; identify community resources establish relationships with other nonprofit and for-profit partners that bolster the school's educational program; partner with the Director of Athletics & Activities to co-coordinate the school's co-curricular programs; coordinate student field expeditions; and establish and maintain a good rapport with youth resource providers in the Greater Madison community.
+The Director of Family & Community Partnerships will report to the President & CEO.